DrawZeroPoint/VectorDetectionNetwork/README.md

 # Run the demo

+To run the demo, put the trained model named as `vdn_best.pth.tar` into `weights/`, and run the code below

 ```
 # start the docker container
 vdn_run

-# run the demo
+# run the demo within the container
 python demo.py
 ```

+We provide the model trained by us: [download]()

 You can put your own image into `VDN/data/demo` and the algorithm will automatically find all images within the folder and detect pointers in these images if any analog meters exists.

-# The Pointer-10K data set

-The Pointer-10K dataset referred in our paper is public available for non commercial usage.
-If you are interested in the data, please contact us via email, which will be released afterwards.
+Please note that VDN takes the image patches output by a meter detector, hereby the provided demo images should contain the whole dial face but not much background nor only a part of the meters.

+Results of the demo will be output to automatically created folder `output/demo`.

    [nv]: <https://github.com/NVIDIA/nvidia-docker>